-[32] It seems clear from reading Cooper and Edwards that the Supreme Court of Canada has said that the proximity required to establish a duty of care by a statutory authority to consumers suffering pure economic loss must (not may), be found in the legislation which empowers the statutorily appointed official to take the allegedly negligent steps he or she took.
+Canada to regulate the tobacco industry and take steps to promote public health; or a) Legislated Proximity statutory authority to consumers suffering pure economic loss must (not may), be found in the legislation which empowers the statutorily appointed official to take the allegedly negligent steps he or she took.
 Even the cases relied upon by Imperial: Williams v.
 Canada (Attorney General) (2005), 76 O.R.
 (3d) 763 at paras.
 68-72 (C.A.) and James v.
 British Columbia (2005), 38 B.C.L.R.
 (4th) 263, 2005 BCCA 136 at para.
 40 concede that if the empowering statute does not create a private duty of care to individuals, then the only conduct for which a government official may be held liable is at the operational level where his conduct may be said to fall outside of his statutory powers and within the common law tort of negligence.